midearth-labs/fit-journey/game/product-features.md

 ### 8. Social Features
 These features are meant to be introduced for a user that has sufficiently engaged with the system and built confidence.
-- **User Invites** - Invite system with user codes for friend referrals
+- **User Invites** - Simplified invitation system with unique user codes (UUID) stored in user profile.
+Users can share their invitation link/code through any mechanism (copy link, social media, etc.).
+New users register with invitation code to automatically link with inviter.
+Dashboard shows invitation join count.
-- **Progress Sharing** - Social sharing of personal progress and fitness avatar, CTA includes "friend invites".
+- **Progress Sharing** - Social sharing of personal progress and fitness avatar with optional invitation link inclusion.
 Viewers can react on social sharing using pre-defined simple emoji reactions (👏 💪 🎉).
-- **Group FitJourney** - Collaborative challenges and group progress tracking
-- **Discord Community** - External community integration for user engagement

-### 8.1 Knowledge Q&A Community
+#### 8.1 Knowledge Q&A Community
-Article-Specific Discussions: Each article has a simple but context-specific Q&A section Beginner-Safe Environment: Clear labeling: "No question is too basic here!"
+Article-Specific Discussions: Each article has a simple but context-specific Q&A section with separate questions and answers Beginner-Safe Environment: Clear labeling: "No question is too basic here!"
 Expert Community Helpers: Advanced users earn badges for helping newcomers Moderated Environment: AI + human moderation to prevent intimidation

-Benefits:

 **Dependencies:** Requires user authentication and progress tracking